arp242/arp242.net/_posts/2010-06-24-Manage_Unreal_Tournament_cache_files.markdown

 categories: programming-and-such
 ---

-This is a little Python script to manage cache files for Unreal Tournament, been using it for years, figured I might as well put it here.
-I only used/tested this with the original UT on Windows and FreeBSD, should work for Linux and possibly MacOS X too.
+This is a little Python script to manage cache files for Unreal Tournament, been using it for years, figured I’d put it here.
+I only used/tested this with the original UT on Windows and FreeBSD, should work for Linux and MacOS X.

-Note this script will just rename the files to the correct name in the `Cache/` directory, it doesn’t put them in the correct UT Dirctory (`System/`, `Textures/`, etc.).
+This script will only rename the files to the correct name in the `Cache/` directory, it doesn’t put them in the correct UT Directory (`System/`, `Textures/`, etc.).
 This is a feature and not a bug because when you’re using mods you often don’t want to use the standard UT directories, there’s no way to figuring out which files belongs to which mod (or even if it belongs to any mod).